 "We believe domestic, as well as some international banks and bond market investors, look at Adani entities as a group, and could set group limits on their exposure," it said.

-Some analysts said the fallout was unlikely to be limited to the Adani group.
+Some analysts said the fallout was unlikely to be limited to the Adani group of companies.

 "India's renewable energy sector, a critical pillar for global climate goals, may face reduced international investment as a result of this controversy," said Nimish Maheshwari, an independent analyst who publishes on Smartkarma.